-After selecting which all machine(s) to impact to define your blast radius, choosing, configuring and running a Gremlin attack is very straightforward.
+After defining your blast radius, choosing, configuring, and running a Gremlin attack is very straightforward.

-Many of Microsoft’s enterprise applications are designed for high availability applications and Gremlin’s Windows client provides a safe, easy way to build confidence that those reliability features are configured for your application.
+Many of Microsoft’s enterprise applications are designed for high availability applications and Gremlin’s Windows agent provides a safe, easy way to build confidence that those reliability features are configured for your application.

 For example, you can run a shutdown attack to test your Windows Server Failover clustering and build a robust Active Directory service.
 Attack your network to ensure SQL Server replication doesn’t lose data.
 And finally, guarantee reliable communications by attacking your Microsoft Exchange Server.

 Chaos experiments on Windows give you the assurance that your business critical applications can withstand the chaos of the real world.
-Run your first Windows chaos experiment in minutes with Gremlin Free.
+Try it yourself by requesting a free Gremlin trial.